JorgeCandeias/azure-samples/README.md

-# azure-samples
+# Azure Samples

-Collection of Azure samples for developer training and support
+This is a collection of Azure samples for developer training and support.